 A proper audit and thorough assessment of an enterprise estate with a cloud asset intelligence solution is the starting point for cloud cost optimization.

 The 4 key factors to identify opportunities to reduce cloud spend are:

 Information is essential here.
 This should be through tools that ask the right questions and offer analysis and insight to help drive efficiencies and optimize costs.
-Ihr CFO wird es wissen wollen whether your company is getting the best value from its investment in cloud and achieving the optimal ROI that perhaps formed a significant part of the business case.
+Your CFO is going to want to know whether your company is getting the best value from its investment in cloud and achieving the optimal ROI that perhaps formed a significant part of the business case.

 But it’s not just about costs.
 Yes, it’s important to keep control of the bottom line but being agile and responsive to business needs, refocusing resources on innovation, speed of delivery and robustness in the face of adversity are all key objectives but perhaps not as easily measured.

 Using specialist technology is the best way to provide the visibility, insight and guidance as to whether resources are being deployed in the best way and whether your system is working as efficiently as it should, delivering on the wider goals and benefits provided by cloud computing.